microsoft/AzureTRE/templates/shared_services/gitea/readme.md

 ## Getting Started

-In order to connect to the gitea admin console use the user "giteaadmin".
+In order to connect to the gitea admin console use the user "gitea_admin".
 The user's password can be found in keyvault as gitea password.